Information Resources Identity and Access Management

 - Information resources residing at or administered by Texas State University are strategic and vital assets belonging to the people of Texas.
 Title 1, Part 10, Chapter 202, Texas Administrative Code, commonly known as TAC 202, requires the university to appropriately manage access to these information resources.
 Texas State shall afford an individual access to these resources in a manner consistent with the individual’s institutional affiliations and roles.
 Individuals shall access these resources only as necessary to fulfill their institutional roles and always in compliance with established laws, regulations, policies, and controls.
 The university shall hold individuals accountable for their actions relating to such access (see TAC 202.70 and TAC 202.71).

 - This policy applies to all Texas State information resources and to all individuals whose affiliation with Texas State requires or permits their access to those resources, without regard to the manner, form, or location of access.

 KEY DEFINITIONS AND RESPONSIBILITIES

-Domain Account – assigned to a single individual to facilitate access to the Texas State network domain and information resources within that domain; the owner of an individual user domain account is the only authorized user of that account;
+Domain Account – assigned to a single, authorized individual to facilitate access to the Texas State network domain and information resources within that domain; the owner of an individual user domain account is the only authorized user of that account;

 Group and Shared Accounts – have more than one authorized user.
 Individual accountability is often difficult to ascertain with group accounts.
 Consequently, group accounts present additional management challenges and should be employed only in low risk or team support situations (e.g., service and privileged accounts).
 The administrative head of a unit with a group account must establish procedural controls consistent with the risk posed by improper use of the account.
 Examples of such controls include the maintenance and frequent review of separate activity logs and diligent management of group membership;